Skip to Main Content

 There’s a time to DIY and a time to delegate.
 Be sure to respect the difference.
 Hiring people to assume duties you can’t reasonably handle will be money well spent, says Neale Godfrey, small-business consultant and author of “Money Doesn’t Grow on Trees.”

-“You have to accept that you are not an expert in everything,” says Godfrey.
+“You have to accept that you are not an expert in everything,” Godfrey advises.
 “A lot of businesses fail because the entrepreneur is not willing to give up the reins to other people who may do it better.
 Yes, it’s your idea, your baby, and you’re protective about it.
 However, bringing experts on board will free you up so you can do what you do best.”

 By delegating responsibilities to trusted staff or consultants, you will have more time and opportunity to focus on your product or service.
-Having a team that will work on your mission will not just provide you with valuable insight and assistance, but you can enjoy taking a step back and developing ideas.
+Having a team that will work on your mission not only provides you with valuable insight and assistance, but gives you the opportunity to take a step back and develop ideas.

 3. Ignoring the paperwork